cornishcoder1/the_paper_lounge/README.md

 - Cloudinary - Storage of static files for deployed site
 - Github - Repository with Git version control
 - GitPod - IDE used for development
-- Heroku - Platform for final deployed version of site
+- Heroku - Platform for final deployed version of site (until November 2022)
+- ElephantSQL - Hosting of PostgreSQL database (from November 2022)
+- Render - Deployment of frontend (from November 2022)

 ## Services
 - [Coolors.co](https://coolors.co/) - Presentation of colors for README